Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ND9uNZIv9g8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 But that's not all!
-What about if we were do this in jQuery?
-You could do it right?
+What about if we were doing this in jQuery?
+Could you do it?

 Let's look at an example: